Bakkcover/frontend/README.md

-A desktop-based user interface for Bakkcover made with React.
+A desktop-based user interface made with React.